-4.1 Sheep may be inspected by the subcommittee of Councilors for defects and culled before the trial commences.

-4.2 Selection of sheep:

-- (a) No competitor shall be allowed fresh sheep except in extraordinary circumstances, and then only at the Judge's discretion. - (b) No competitor shall be allowed to select or influence in any way, the selection of trial sheep. - (c) The competitor has the right to appeal, before the sheep have passed the point of balance at the casting peg, if they think the sheep are not suitable to be worked.
-If the judge approves the appeal, the competitor shall be granted a re-run.

-4.3 In the event of a re-run being awarded for any reason, the run will occur at the end of the original draw.
+- 4.1 Sheep may be inspected by the subcommittee of Councilors for defects and culled before the trial commences. - 4.2 Selection of sheep: - (a) No competitor shall be allowed fresh sheep except in extraordinary circumstances, and then only at the Judge's discretion. - (b) No competitor shall be allowed to select or influence in any way, the selection of trial sheep. - (c) The competitor has the right to appeal, before the sheep have passed the point of balance at the casting peg, if they think the sheep are not suitable to be worked.
+If the judge approves the appeal, the competitor shall be granted a re-run. - 4.3 In the event of a re-run being awarded for any reason, the run will occur at the end of the original draw or at a place within the draw that is considered acceptable and appropriate.